International relations (1814–1919): Franco-Russian Alliance

-France was deeply split between the monarchists on one side, and the Republicans on the other.
-The Republicans at first seemed highly unlikely to welcome any military alliance with Russia.
+France was deeply split between the monarchists on one side, and the republicans on the other.
+The republicans at first seemed highly unlikely to welcome any military alliance with Russia.
 That large nation was poor and not industrialized; it was intensely religious and authoritarian, with no sense of democracy or freedom for its peoples.
 It oppressed Poland, and exiled, and even executed political liberals and radicals.
 At a time when French Republicans were rallying in the Dreyfus affair against anti-Semitism, Russia was the most notorious center in the world of anti-Semitic outrages, including multiple murderous large-scale pogroms against the Jews.
 On the other hand, France was increasingly frustrated by Bismarck's success in isolating it diplomatically.
 France had issues with Italy, which was allied with Germany and Austria-Hungary in the Triple Alliance.
 Paris made a few overtures to Berlin, but they were rebuffed, and after 1900 there was a threat of war between France and Germany over Germany's attempt to deny French expansion into Morocco.
 Great Britain was still in its "splendid isolation" mode and after a major agreement in 1890 with Germany, it seemed especially favorable toward Berlin.
 Colonial conflicts in Africa brought Britain and France to a major crisis: the Fashoda crisis of 1898 brought Britain and France to the brink of war and ended with a humiliation of France that left it hostile to Britain.
 By 1892 Russia was the only opportunity for France to break out of its diplomatic isolation.
 Russia had been allied with Germany: the new Kaiser, Wilhelm, removed Bismarck in 1890 and in 1892 ended the "Reinsurance treaty" with Russia.
 Russia was now alone diplomatically and like France, it needed a military alliance to contain the threat of Germany's strong army and military aggressiveness.
 The pope, angered by German anti-Catholicism, worked diplomatically to bring Paris and St. Petersburg together.
 Russia desperately needed money for railway infrastructure and port facilities.
 The German government refused to allow its banks to lend money to Russia, but French banks eagerly did so.
 For example, it funded the essential Trans-Siberian Railway.
 Negotiations were increasingly successful, and by 1895.
 France and Russia had signed the Franco-Russian Alliance, a strong military alliance to join in war if Germany attacked either of them.
-France had finally escaped its diplomatic isolation.William L. Langer, The diplomacy of Imperialism: 1890–1902 (1960), pp 3-66.
+France had finally escaped its diplomatic isolation.

-In its continuing effort to isolate Germany, France went to great pains to woo Great Britain, notably in the 1904 Entente Cordiale with Great Britain, and finally the Anglo-Russian Entente in 1907, which became the Triple Entente.
+In its continuing effort to isolate Germany, France went to great pains to woo Great Britain, notably in the 1904 Entente Cordiale, and finally the Anglo-Russian Entente in 1907, which became the Triple Entente.
 Paris and London had a high-level military discussion about coordination in a joint war against Germany.
 By 1914, Russia and France worked together, and Britain was hostile enough toward Germany to join them as soon as Germany invaded Belgium.